Skip to main content

 When CDD measures lead to suspicion that a customer is involved in illicit activity, organizations are legally required to compile and file a Suspicious Activity Report (SAR) in a timely manner to their jurisdiction’s Financial Intelligence Unit (FIU).

-Benefits of CDD for Banking & Financial Institutions
+Benefits of CDD for Banks & Financial Institutions

 Customer Due Diligence Software & Automation